 We are committed to licensing the content on this site with the open license: CC BY-SA 4.0.
 This means that unless otherwise specified, information and content on this site can be freely shared, changed or reused.
 You must acknowledge Whose Knowledge? and the other creators of this content as you do so, whether communities, organisations, or people.
 You also must distribute your new work with the same license.

-- We think of ourselves as a multi-year and multi-lingual global campaign that meets people where they’re at.
+- We think of ourselves as a multi-year, multi-lingual, global and trans-local campaign that meets people where they’re at.
 Rather than claiming territory, we seek to connect, amplify, and facilitate many other groups doing this work, and advocate to potential allies who can adopt this work.

-- We use a feminist anti-colonial framework that localizes and contextualizes the work.
+- We use a feminist, anti-colonial, anti-racist, anti-caste framework that localizes and contextualizes the work.
 We respect each partner’s right to adapt materials to their own contexts.
-We affirm the diversity, plurality, fluidity, and intersectionality of issue, identity, and approach.
+We affirm the plurality, fluidity, and intersectionality of issue, identity, and approach.
 How we do this work is as important as what we do.

 - We use open source and open culture principles.
 Whenever possible, we seek free and open solutions and advocate for open repositories.
 We commit to working collaboratively and as transparently as we can.

 - We have a commitment to safety and security.
-Openness must be balanced with safety and security for participants.
+Openness must be balanced with the safety and security of our communities.
 Many of the open online spaces we work in cannot be fully secured, but we put the safety of marginalized communities first, and as requested, will protect identities and other personal or confidential information.